almithajoju/FlexBox-and-BEM/README.md

 # FlexBox-and-BEM
 Assignmet 4.
-Knowing more about FlexBox And BEM.
+Knowing more about FlexBox and BEM.